ds300/patch-package/README.md

 ## Usage

+### Making patches

-Make changes to the files of a particular package in your node_modules folder, e.g. react-native.
-Then run:
+First make changes to the files of a particular package in your node_modules folder,

-    patch-package react-native
+    patch-package <package-name>

+where package-name matches the name of the package you made changes to.

-If this is the first
-time you've used `patch-package`, it will create a folder called `patches` in the root dir of your app.
-Inside will be a file called `react-native:0.44.0.patch` or something, which is a diff between normal old react-native and your fixed version.
+If this is the time you've used `patch-package`, it will create a folder called `patches` in the root dir of your app.
+Inside will be a file called `package-name:0.44.0.patch` or something, which is a diff between normal old react-native and your fixed version.
 Commit this and you and your team will enjoy the same changes from here on out.

-Repeat the same process to update the patch file, or just delete it if you don't need the changes anymore.
+### Updating patches

+Use exactly the same process as for making patches in the first place, i.e. make more changes, run patch-package, commit the changes to the patch file.

+### Applying patches

+Run patch-package without arguments to apply all patches in your project. patch-package cannot apply individual packages just yet, but you can use the unix `patch` command, of course.

+    patch --forward -p1 -i patches/package-name:0.44.2.patch

 ## Benefits of patching over forking